nurealam2021/Python-Group_Gmail_Email_Sender-with-Attachments/README.md

 **You may choose any name you prefer for the script.**
 **    **
 ## Step 5
-**Copy my Python script and paste it into your terminal.
+**Copy The Python script and past it into your terminal.
 Then, replace the Gmail address and receiver address with your own choices.**

 ```
 #!/usr/bin/env python3